openbouquet/slate/source/index.html.md

 This is a brief overview of the various concepts use by Bouquet to organize information.

-## Project
+## Projects

 A Project is the top level object that organize data-source model.
 First a Project defines how to accessing the data-source, through a JDBC url and required authentication.
 Also the Project defines which part of the data-source will be made available through the API, by listing visible schemas.

 A Project also maintains a list of Domain.

-## Domain
+## Domains

 A Domain is associated with a table or view in the data-source.
 A Domain can be created dynamically by Open Bouquet, or explicitly by a user.
 Also a user can modify a dynamic Domain to make it permanent and persist the changes to the model.

 A Domain has Dimension and Metric attributes, which are dynamically mapped to the underlying data-source.
-A user can also modify an existing attribute, or create new ones.
-Those changes are persisted in the model.
+A user can also modify any existing attribute, or create new ones.
+Those changes are then persisted in the model.

+### Dimensions

+A Dimension is any non-aggregated expression defined on the Domain.

+### Metrics

+A Metric is any expression defined on the Domain.
+If the metric is an aggregated expression, it will be use as is.
+If it is not an aggregated expression, nor an analytics expression, it must be possible to apply an aggregation operator like SUM(), ...

+Since a Metric can be any expression, it can contain conditional operator like CASE(), combined with an aggregation operator.

+## Relations

+A Relation defines how to join two Domains.
+It is defined by a left and right domain, and a predicate expression between the two.
+It also specify the relation cardinality.

-## Bookmark
+## Bookmarks

 A Bookmark is a simple way to create a custom view on your model.
 From a Domain, you can define a default analysis, select filters, restrict the dimension and metrics usable for pivoting.
 Bookmarks are also organized on their own inside folders, independently from the Projects - so you can mix in the same folder Bookmarks from different Projects.